-- From your CV, pull out a list of all roles where you had Business Continuity duties - · For each of those roles, note which Professional Practices you worked within - · Write out what you did and how you did it - Estimate the percentage of your time that you spent on that Professional Practice
+- · From your CV, pull out a list of all roles where you had Business Continuity duties - · For each of those roles, note which Professional Practices you worked within - · Write out what you did and how you did it

 When you have done that for all of your Business Continuity work, you should have a good idea of where your experience lies.
 Select the five Professional Practices that make the most sense to include in your application.